Flag of Indiana: Second flag

 SECTION 1.
 Be it enacted by the General Assembly of the State of Indiana, That said flag of the United States, representing each State with a star in a blue field, be and is hereby adopted as the flag of the State of Indiana.

-Second official flag of Indiana (1901–1955), the same flag as the United States flag.

 Current flag

 To commemorate the state's 1916 centennial anniversary, the Indiana General Assembly issued a resolution to adopt a new state flag.
 At the request of the General Assembly, a contest was sponsored by the Indiana Society of the Daughters of the American Revolution to design a flag to serve as the official state banner.
 As an incentive to increase the number of submissions, the contest offered the winner a $100 cash prize.
 More than 200 submissions were received and examined by the Society before a winner was selected.
 The entry created by Paul Hadley of Mooresville, Indiana was ultimately chosen as the winner of the contest and the cash prize.

 On May 31, 1917, the flag was chosen as the state's official banner.
 The General Assembly made only one change to Hadley's original design: they added the name Indiana, in a crescent shape, over the top of the large star.
 The state banner was five feet six inches in width by four feet four inches in height.
 The state banner was later designated as the state flag in a statute passed in 1955 that also standardized the dimensions of the flag to be 2 by 3 units, 3 by 5 units, or any equivalent size.

 The Indiana state banner as designed by Paul Hadley with the state name omitted.